 Consider that the inability of the moving car to park near your house will force the professionals to transport your family’s belongings some distance away, requiring more time, energy, and effort on your transfer.
 That surcharge is frequently applied in large cities where parking is a constant battle.

 A great way to keep your moving company from charging you extra moving fees is to reserve a parking space for your moving truck on the day of the transfer.
 If necessary, obtain a special parking permit from the city so that the moving automobile can stop as close to your home as possible.

-5. Fee for cancelling a move
+5. Fee for canceling a move

-However, life is unpredictable, and you may need to change the master programme before Transferring Day.
+However, life is unpredictable, and you may need to change the master program before Transferring Day.
 To put it another way, you may be forced to cancel the reserved movement for one reason or another, and if this is the case, you will almost certainly be charged a transfer resale fee for breaking the first arrangements.

-Broadly, if you cancel the transfer with over a week remaining before move-out day, then you need ton’s owe a cancellation fee.
+Broadly, if you cancel the transfer with over a week remaining before the move-out day, then you need ton’s owe a cancellation fee.
 But in case you need to cancel your reserved movement in under 5 times, your moving company might charge you about AED; 300 or maintain the transferring deposit.

 Move cancellation policies differ from mover to mover, therefore it is important to become knowledgeable about the cancellation policy of your moving business.

 6. Storage fee